 The Orange Circus Band play at The Glad on Dec 13th, 2014

-A subterranean winter pub, the Sheaf is chiefly included for its association with the old Wheatsheaf in Stoney Street, where it was once the best pub in the freakin’ world.
+The Sheaf A subterranean winter pub (see main image), the Sheaf is partly included for its association with the old Wheatsheaf in Stoney Street, where it was once the best pub in the freakin’ world.
 Now the original pub has been robbed of its market-driven atmosphere of fraternal miscreants, the old Guvnor, Danny, has moved round the corner to the stunning Hop Exchange building.
 The Danny Show still persists, especially at closing time: ‘Will those without tickets to the orgy, please make their way home!’ he’ll bellow.
 The funny thing is, there are no tickets.

 So, Boozeland: Borough’s irrepressible and ancient amusement park, where you walk in the wobbly footsteps of history.
 With no gift shop, no entrance fee and no obvious exit.